 For any form of publication, please include th link to this page and give the photographer credit (in this case Peter Prokosch)

 Cold water corals, Lophelia pertusa, beach of Vanna, Troms, Northern Norway

-With wind and waves samples of underwater sea fauna and flora become visible on beaches.
-Examples from the North Norwegian coast.
-Among two species of mussels remains of cold water coral reefs are found here.
+With wind and waves, samples of underwater sea fauna and flora become visible on beaches.
+Beside the bivalve Icelandic cyprine, Arctica islandica, remains of cold water coral reefs are found here.
 Lophelia pertusa is a species of cold-water coral which grows in the deep waters throughout the North Atlantic ocean.
 L. pertusa reefs are home to a diverse community, however the species is extremely slow growing and may be harmed by destructive fishing practices, or oil exploration and extraction.
-Norway in recent years has protected a number of Lophelia reefs from ground trawling.
+In recent years, Norway has protected a number of Lophelia reefs from ground trawling.